 We are grass people, through and through.
-Landscape, architecture and especially our diet is dominated by sweet grass!
+Landscape, architecture and above all our diet are dominated by sweet grass!

-Suzanne Bernhardt and Philipp Kolmann deal artistically and culinary with the diversity of sweet grasses.
+Suzanne Bernhardt and Philipp Kolmann take an artistic and culinary approach to the diversity of sweet grasses.

 The sandwich is eaten millions of times a day.
 Is it a stopgap for a real meal?
 Or is the sandwich a dish between two slices of bread?
 The table talks about sandwich experiences, secret recipes and the history of the one-handed meal.